harsh-ps-2003/cunner/src/consensus/README.md

     Consensus Mechanism Execution - Different consensus mechanisms have different ways of reaching agreement in the network Block Validation
     Block Finalization
+    Incentive Distribution - In some consensus mechanisms, managing the distribution of rewards or penalties.
     Chain Synchronization

 Various consensus algorithms (PoW,PoS, [PBFT](https://pmg.csail.mit.edu/papers/osdi99.pdf), etc) can be implemented in the form of consensus engines.